 Course load refers to the number of registered course credits for a session.

-For undergraduate students without a permanent disability, a 100 per cent course load in the Fall/Winter session is 15 credits in each term.
+For undergraduate students, a 100 per cent course load in the Fall/Winter session is 15 credits in each term.

 Note: This is not necessarily equivalent to registering for 30 credits in the Fall/Winter session, unless exactly half of your registered credits are in each term.